tiiuae/ghaf/src/scs/patching-automation.md

-# Patching Automation
+# Patch Management Automation

-Patching automation increases complex software development efficiency concurrently ensuring high level of vulnerability remediation in a reasonable time frame.
+Patch management automation increases complex software development efficiency concurrently ensuring high level of vulnerability remediation in a reasonable time frame.

-Each software artifact is undergoing a vulnerability scanning immediately after the build.
-When new vulnerabilities are discovered, the system will scan each dependency provenance for update availability.
-In case such exists, it will be downloaded and the new package will be built.
-The fresh package will undergo the same scan and a full set of functional testing, ensuring no functionality shatter was introduced simultaneously listing all new vulnerabilities introduced by the updates.
-A package passing the testing will be presented to the concerned developers for review and approval.
-All approved artifacts become release candidates as per adapted process.
+The process is:

+  - Build the package
+  - Scan for vulnerabilities
+  - If no new vulnerabilities are discovered the package undergoes testing followed by the developer review
+  - Check for update availability and upgrade
+  - Rebuild the package
+  - Rescan and send it to the automatic testing, followed by the developer review

 ![AutomaticPatching](../img/autopatching.drawio.png)

 ## Implementation

-### Package URL
+### Dependency Tracking

 The dependency tracking solution is based on Package URL (PURL), natively supported by ClyconeDX.
 PURL is a URL, composed of seven components: